Will the TSMC Share Price Rise on AI Demand?

-Despite a tumultuous 2023 for the semiconductor industry, Taiwan Semiconductor Manufacturing Company (TSMC), the world’s largest chip foundry, is confident about growth in 2024 as it embarks on new expansion plans in Arizona, United States.
-Moreover, the surge in demand for high-end chips, particularly for generative AI applications, presents a lucrative opportunity for TSMC, possibly amplifying its revenue and solidifying its position in the market.
+Despite a challenging 2023 for the semiconductor industry, Taiwan Semiconductor Manufacturing Company (TSMC), the world’s largest chip foundry, is confident about growth in 2024.
+Soaring demand for high-end chips for generative AI applications could potentially boost TSMC's sales, as evidenced by its March revenue reaching $6.1bn, marking the fastest pace of growth since November 2022.

 On 3 April, the day the city of Hualien in Taiwan was hit by the island’s biggest earthquake in 25 years, the TSMC [TSM] share price gained 1.3%.
 The chipmaking giant had moved quickly to reassure customers and investors that damage was minimal.